Coming of Age in the Sixties

-My senior year, our ninety-voice Concert Choir rode the train from Miami, Florida to Washington, D.C. accompanied by the high school performing band and a few parents who served as chaperones.
-It was a twenty-five hour ride jostling along in standard cars with no sleeping quarters, not that we did much sleeping.
+Senior year, our concert chorus class traveled by train to Washington, D.C. from Miami, Florida accompanied by the high school band and parents serving as chaperones.
+It was a twenty-five-hour ride jostling along in standard cars with no sleeping berths.
+Not that we did much sleeping on the trip.

 For our final performance of the year, the Mixed Concert Chorus performed Lerner and Lowe's 1954 musical "Brigadoon" for which we rehearsed endlessly.
-Naturally, we sold tickets trying to raise money for a recording system needed in our music room.
+Tickets were sold to raise money for a new recording system needed in our music room.

-That last year of the nineteen sixties, graduation day sneaked up far too soon, setting off major changes in our lives and the way things had always been.
-It was the end of an era and a commencement of a new world in the seventies.
+That last year of the nineteen sixties, graduation day sneaked upon us far too soon, setting off major changes in our lives and the way things had always been.
+It was the end of an era and the commencement of a new one: the seventies.

 © 2011 Peg Cole